xk0/SmartRPyC/README.rst

 Usage
 =====

-...more coming soon, for now, have a look a the tests :)
+More documentation coming soon, for now, have a look a the tests :)

 Why not ZeroRPC?